 The dentists used dental dams in line with guidance from the British Endodontic Society when providing root canal treatment.
-In instances where the rubber dam was not used, such as for example refusal by the patient, and where other methods were used to protect the airway, this was documented in the dental care record and a risk assessment completed.
+In instances where the dental dam was not used, such as for example refusal by the patient, and where other methods were used to protect the airway, this was documented in the dental care record and a risk assessment completed.

 The provider had a business continuity plan describing how they would deal with events that could disrupt the normal running of the practice.
+A risk assessment was also in place to assess the level of impact.

 The practice had a recruitment policy and procedure to help them employ suitable staff.
 These reflected the relevant legislation.
-We looked at eight staff recruitment records.
-The files contained the information required by the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+We looked at seven staff recruitment records.
+The staff records contained the information required by the regulations.

-We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
+We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity.

-Records showed that fire detection equipment, such as smoke detectors and emergency lighting, were regularly tested and firefighting equipment, such as fire extinguishers, were regularly serviced.
-A fire risk assessment had been completed by an external company with the most recent review in July 2018.
+Records showed that fire detection equipment, such as smoke detectors and emergency lighting, was regularly tested and firefighting equipment, such as fire extinguishers, was regularly serviced.
+A fire risk assessment had been completed by an external company.
+Actions had been identified and had been addressed through an action plan, with actions marked as completed.

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
 The provider had registered with the Health and Safety Executive in line with changes to legislation relating to radiography.
-Local rules for the X-ray unit were available in line with the current regulations.
-The provider used digital X-rays to reduce the dose of radiation received by patients.
-The X-ray unit was located centrally in the decontamination room.
-The practice manager said this would be moved within the coming weeks and relocated into one of the treatment rooms.
-Two further X-ray units were being purchased to provide an X-ray unit in each treatment room.
+Local rules for each X-ray unit were available in line with the current regulations.
+The provider used digital X-rays and had rectangular collimators fitted to all the X-ray units to reduce the dose of radiation received by patients.